sindremb/cloudbrokermodel/bcl/README.txt

 	-cgmaxcount <integer>	| default: -1, optional
 	sets the maximum number of columns to add by column generation, ignores limit on -1

-	-plimit <integer>		| default: -1, optional
+	-maxpaths <integer>		| default: -1, optional
-	sets the maximum number of paths to generate for each (service, provider) combination, ignores limit on -1
+	sets the maximum number of paths to generate FOR EACH (service, provider) PAIR, ignores limit on -1

 	-nomappings				| default: not set
 	if given, tells pregeneration to skip pregeneration of mappings where otherwise done as default

+	-alg <string>			| default: " ", optional
+	Choice of the solution algorithm for MIP/LP optimisation, which should be one (or more when applicable) of:
+		LP/MIP
+		" " solve the problem using the default LP/QP/MIP/MIQP algorithm;
+		"d" solve the problem using the dual simplex algorithm;
+		"p" solve the problem using the primal simplex algorithm;
+		"b" solve the problem using the Newton barrier algorithm;
+		"n" use the network solver (LP / for the initial LP (for MIP) );
+		"c" continue a previously interrupted optimization run.
+		MIP ONLY
+		"l" stop after solving the initial continuous relaxation (using MIP information in presolve);